A Preference for Cold Dark Matter over Superfluid Dark Matter in Local Milky Way Data: Methodology

 We include several measurements of MW parameters in the likelihood to constrain the baryonic distribution.
 The scale length (scale height) of the stellar disk are taken to be $h_{*,R,\obs} = 2.6\pm0.5~\kpc$ ($h_{*,z,\obs} = 310\pm50~\pc$).
 These values correspond to an \emph{effective} disk distribution for both the thin and thick disk contributions, whose respective properties we take from \Ref{Bland-Hawthorn:2016aaa}.
 Because the scale height of the gas disk is not well-measured directly, we use the local density of interstellar gas at the Galactic midplane $\rho_g(\Rsun,0) = 0.041\pm 0.004~\msol~\pc^{-3}$ from \Ref{McKee:2015hwa}.
 We also use measurements of the local stellar ($j = *$) and gas ($j = g$) surface densities, defined as \be \Sigma_j^{z_\text{max}} = 2\int_0^{z_\text{max}}\ \rho_j(\Rsun,z')\ d z' \,, \ee adopting $\Sigma_{*,\obs}^{1.1} = 31.2\pm 1.6~\msolpcsq$ and $\Sigma_{g,\obs}^{1.1}=12.6\pm1.6~\msolpcsq$ at $z_\text{max}=1.1~\kpc$ as fiducial values~\cite{McKee:2015hwa}.
 Measurements of the stellar bulge mass from photometry and microlensing exist but have a relatively large spread~\cite{Licquia:2014rsa}, so we conservatively ignore this constraint.

-The radial dynamics of the MW are constrained by its rotation curve, which has recently been well-measured between 5 and 25 kpc from the Galactic Center by \textit{Gaia}~\cite{Eilers:2019a}.
+The radial dynamics of the MW are constrained by its rotation curve, which has recently been well-measured between 5 and 25 kpc from the Galactic Center using data from \textit{Gaia} Data Release 2~\cite{Eilers:2019a}.
 We adopt the tabulated data from \Ref{Eilers:2019a} by symmetrizing the quoted statistical errors, giving circular velocities $v_{c,\obs}(R_i)$ at 26 different Galactocentric radii $R_i$ between 5 and 18 kpc from the Galactic Center.
 We conservatively exclude measurements at larger $R$ where known systematic uncertainties may increase~\cite{Eilers:2019a}.

 The vertical dynamics of the MW are constrained by measurements of the number densities and velocity dispersions of three mono-abundance stellar populations at $R=R_0$, which are provided in \Ref{Zhang:2012rsb}.
 These results were obtained using 9000 K-dwarfs in the SEGUE sub-survey of the Sloan Digital Sky Survey (SDSS).
 For each population, $i$, number densities, $n_{i,\obs}(z_k)$, and vertical velocity dispersions, $\sigma_{z,i,\obs}(z_k)$, were obtained for several values of $z_k$ between 300~pc and 1200~pc.
 Following \Ref{Zhang:2012rsb}, we model the number densities as \be n_i(z) = \tilde{n}_i\exp\left(-\frac{\abs{z}}{h_i}\right) \, , \ee where $\tilde{n}_i$ and $h_i$ are six additional free parameters.
 The tracer stars are assumed to be in steady state and to be well-described by the Jeans equations.
 In this case, the vertical velocity dispersion is \be \sigma_{i,z}(z)^2 = \frac{-1}{n_i(z)}\int_z^\infty n_i(z')\, a_z(z')\, dz' \, , \ee where $a_z$ is the predicted vertical acceleration.